Kyren Williams: 2023 season

 In the season opener against the Seattle Seahawks, Williams carried 15 times for 52 yards and scored his first two career touchdowns in a 30–13 win on the road.
 The following week at home against San Francisco, he supplanted Cam Akers as the Rams' starting running back and had 14 carries for 52 yards and a touchdown while also catching six passes for 48 yards and another touchdown in the Rams' 30–23 defeat.
 He became the first player in franchise history to score multiple touchdowns in each of his first two games of a season.
 On the road at Indianapolis in Week 4, Williams recorded his first career 100-yard rushing game, totaling 103 yards on 25 carries with two touchdowns in the Rams' 29–23 overtime victory against the Colts.
 During Week 6 against the Arizona Cardinals, Williams finished with a season-high 158 rushing yards and a touchdown on 20 carries as the Rams won 26–9 but sprained his left ankle in the process.
-He was placed on injured reserve on October 21, 2023.
-He was activated from injured reserve on November 25, 2023, after missing four games.
+Placed on injured reserve on October 21, 2023, Williams was re-activated on November 25, 2023 after missing four games.
 Returning to the starting lineup in Week 12 at Arizona, Williams finished with 143 rushing yards on 16 carries, 61 receiving yards on six catches with a pair of touchdown receptions as the Rams won 37–14.
 This performance earned Williams NFC Offensive Player of the Week honors, and was the start of an impressive six-game stretch in which he averaged 5.3 yards per carry and 114.7 yards per game.
 Williams ran 21 times for 88 yards and a touchdown in a 36–19 win over the Cleveland Browns, then had 114 yards on 25 carries in a 37–31 overtime loss at the Baltimore Ravens.
 Against the Washington Commanders, Williams had 27 carries for 152 yards and a touchdown run in the Rams' 28–20 victory.
 Four days later, Williams turned in his third straight 100-yard rushing game, totaling 104 yards (including a 10-yard TD) on 22 carries as the Rams defeated the visiting New Orleans Saints 30–22.
 In the game, Williams became the first Rams running back to surpass 1,000 yards rushing since Todd Gurley in 2018.
 In Week 17 at the New York Giants, Williams had 87 yards on 20 carries but scored a career-high three touchdowns in the Rams' playoff-clinching 26–25 victory.
 The following week, Williams was named to the Pro Bowl for the first time in his career.
-He was named as a second team All-Pro.
+He was also named as a second team All-Pro.
 Williams was held out of the Rams' 21–20 victory over San Francisco in the final week of the regular season.
 He finished the 2023 season with 228 carries for 1,144 rushing yards and 12 rushing touchdowns to go along with 32 receptions for 206 receiving yards and three receiving touchdowns in 12 appearances and 11 starts.
 Williams ran for 61 yards on 13 carries in the Rams' 24–23 loss to Detroit in an NFC Wild Card Game.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2024.